Best TOP 50 Boards

 “Yes.
 My older sister.”

 I kept my mouth shut.
-It was surprising that we were in the same class, but he was my homeroom teacher's younger sibling.
+It was surprising enough that we were in the same class, but to think he was my homeroom teacher's younger sibling?
 Why didn't anyone know?
 No, why didn't anyone say anything?
-Questions flooded my mind, but nothing came out of my mouth.
-Yoon Jeong-han quietly watched my expression and added this at the end.
+Questions flooded my mind, but nothing came out.
+Yoon Jeong-han observed my expression and then added,

 “I won’t make you uncomfortable.
 But please keep my secret.”

-The words were so natural and plain that I couldn't say anything else.
+The words were so natural and unadorned that I couldn't say anything else.
 I nodded.
-A strangely neither heavy nor light secret came into my hands.
-And thanks to that secret, I started to see Yoon Jung-han a little differently.
+A strangely weighty, yet neither light nor heavy secret had come into my hands.
+And thanks to that secret, I began to see Yoon Jeong-han a little differently.

 .